ClickHouse/ClickHouse/docs/en/development/tests.md

 We run functional and integration tests under ASan on per-commit basis.

 ### Valgrind (Memcheck)
-We run functional tests under Valgrind overnight.
+We used to run functional tests under Valgrind overnight, but don't do it anymore.
 It takes multiple hours.
 Currently there is one known false positive in `re2` library, see [this article](https://research.swtch.com/sparse).

 ### Undefined behaviour sanitizer
-We run functional and integration tests under ASan on per-commit basis.
+We run functional and integration tests under USan on per-commit basis.

 ### Thread sanitizer
 We run functional tests under TSan on per-commit basis.
 We still don’t run integration tests under TSan on per-commit basis.